succinctlabs/sp1/book/verifying-proofs/solidity-and-evm.md

 ## Install SP1 Contracts

-To install the SP1 contracts with [Foundry](https://github.com/foundry-rs/foundry), follow the instructions in the [SP1 Contracts README](https://github.com/succinctlabs/sp1-contracts).
+To install the SP1 contracts with [Foundry](https://github.com/foundry-rs/foundry), follow the instructions in the [sp1-contracts repo](https://github.com/succinctlabs/sp1-contracts).